bhmcarr/deeplake-mall/README.md

 https://itch.io/jam/chateau-game-jam

-There a several things wrong with how this repo was set up, and it's moreso here for reference/preservation (please direct all inquiries to /dev/null).
+There a several things wrong with how this repo was set up, and it's moreso here for reference/preservation.
 It should build in AGS and run on Windows/Linux Systems.
 Or, you can just go to https://xelti.itch.io/deep-lake-mall to download the release.

 We made this in about a month.
 There are several known bugs (and probably a hundred unknown ones).
 Maybe one day they will be fixed, but probably not.